 Likewise, in the second section, there is a “Meridian,” which was found in 1858 In the ancient coastal town of Ostia.
 The dial is divided into twelve vertical segments in turn divided into three horizontal bands: the first corresponds to the hours, the second to the winter solstice, equinox, and summer solstice.

 The third section contains an extraordinary mosaic with still-life from the second century from Tor Marancia on the Via Ardeatina, which is actually where most of the works in this section were found.
 The statues “Hypnos God of Sleep” and “Thanatos Genius of Death” are from the mid-second century, inspired by the work of Praxiteles, found in 1774 in the Villa of Cassius at Tivoli.

 The impressive “Statue of an Old Fisherman” lies in the fourth section, another find from the second century.
 It was found in Anzio during excavations in the Pamphilj property.
 The Pamphilis were a famous Roman aristocratic family whose house today contains one of the most valuable private collections of paintings in the world.

-The fifth section contains a Circular Altar from as far back as the first or second century BC from Tor Colombaro on Appian Way.
+The fifth section contains a Circular Altar.
+It dates from as far back as the first or second century BC from Tor Colombaro on Appian Way.
 It depicts a scene of sacrifice in the presence of Mercury.

-One of the most famed exhibits in the Gallery of the Candelabra is found in the sixth and final section of the Gallery: the Persian Warrior, a Roman copy of a statue set up as a votive offering by Attalos II of Pergamon around 160-150 B.C. on the Acropolis in Athens.
-This statue was found during the construction of Palazzo Medici, now Palazzo Madama.
+One of the most famed exhibits is in the sixth and final section of the Gallery.
+The Persian Warrior, a Roman copy of a votive offering by Attalos II of Pergamon.
+They created it around 160-150 B.C. on the Acropolis in Athens.
+Workers found it during the construction of Palazzo Medici, now Palazzo Madama.